proprowataya/calc4/README.md

     38{fib}
     ```

 The first one is very simple and is exactly the same as using a calculator.
-The second one is worth noting.
-As you can imagine from the name, the ```{fib}``` computes the 38th Fibonacci sequence.
+The second is worth noting.
+As the name suggests, `{fib}` computes the 38th Fibonacci number.
 This is similar to the Fibonacci button on a calculator.
 In other words, the code above can be thought of as the following actions on a calculator:

-1. Create a new Fibonacci button on a calculator
+1. Create a new Fibonacci button on the calculator
 1. Press the "3" button
 1. Press the "8" button
 1. Press the Fibonacci button

-To achieve this style of programming, Calc4 introduces the concept that "everything is an operator".
+To achieve this style of programming, Calc4 introduces the concept of everything being an operator.
 For example, the Fibonacci button is represented as a unary operator.
-Here, please be noted that this operator (or button) is not provided by default, but is defined manually by the programmer.
+Note that this operator is not provided by default but is defined by the programmer.
 In fact, "3" and "8" are also operators.
-The detail will be presented in the next section.
+Further details are provided in the next section.

-Despite such simple grammar, Calc4 is capable of performing various complex computations such as the Mandelbrot set shown below.
-The Mandelbrot set program is available [here](sample/MandelbrotSet.txt).
+Despite the simple grammar, Calc4 can perform complex computations such as the Mandelbrot set shown below.
+The program is available [here](sample/MandelbrotSet.txt).

 #### Mandelbrot Set Drawn by Calc4
 ![Mandelbrot set drawn by Calc4](image/MandelbrotSet.png)